 Pau d’Arco (Tabebuia avellanedae) known also as Ipe Roxo, Lapacho, or Taheebo is a tree native to South America, where it has been traditionally used for a very long time to treat a wide range of health problems, including candida overgrowth or candidiasis (including vaginal and oral yeast infection), various types of cancer, infections, gastric ulcers, skin conditions, pain, arthritis, fever, inflammation of the prostate gland (prostatitis), dysentery, skin ulcers, leukaemia, respiratory infections (cold, flu, bronchitis, sinusitis, etc.), herpes simplex virus, bacterial infections including cystitis, etc.

 By now scientists have managed to identify two key active chemicals in Pau d’Arco: Lapachol and Beta-lapachone.
 Both of them are naphthoquinones and in lab tests they able to kill viruses, bacteria, fungi, and parasites.
 Both of them have also demonstrated anti-inflammatory properties, and therefore are beneficial in treating various conditions associated with inflammation such as arthritis.

-It also seems to be effective in boosting immune system and increase activity of macrophages to fight with cancer cells.
+It also seems to be effective in boosting the immune system and increase the activity of macrophages to fight with cancer cells.

 Any information or product suggested on this website is not intended to diagnose, treat, cure or prevent any medical condition.
 Never disregard medical advice or delay in seeking it because of something you have read on this website.
 Consult your primary healthcare physician before using any supplements or making any changes to your regime.